 Caller ID: The originating or calling party’s telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the Session Initiation Protocol (SIP) [RFC 3261] messages.

-Identity: Either a canonical Address-of-Record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC 3966] or as the user portion of a SIP URI.
-See also Caller ID [RFC 8224].
+Identity: Unless otherwise qualified (see, for example, Telephone Identity below), an identifier that unambiguously distinguishes an entity for authentication and other security and policy application purposes.

-Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.
+Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the Personal Assertion Token (PASSporT).

 Telephone Identity: An identifier associated with an originator of a telephone call.
-In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.
+In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP Uniform Resource Identifier (URI) or a TEL URI) from which a telephone number can be derived.

+VoIP Entity: A non-STI-authorized end user entity or other calling entity that purchases (or otherwise obtains) delegated telephone numbers from a Telephone Number SP (TNSP).

 Acronyms & Abbreviations